 - Wider array of available financing options.

 - Equipped to take the company to a higher level of success and profitability.

 - Loss of company identity due to possible merge with buyer’s existing business.

-Some of the main benefits of working with a Financial Buyer include:
+Benefits of working with a Financial Buyer:

 - Professional buyers often equate to a faster process during closing.

 - Easier financing packages due to higher net worth or funds already in place.

 Potential challenges of working with Financial Buyers: